Royal Exhibition Building: Temporary seat of government

+1927–1979 "White Elephant" period and decades of decay

+The building was left vacant in 1927 by the Victorian government as it returned to parliament house when the federal government relocated to Canberra for the opening of the parliament building in Canberra.

 As it decayed, it became known derogatively by locals as The White Elephant in the 1940s and by the 1950s, like many buildings in Melbourne of that time it was earmarked for replacement by office blocks.
 In 1948, members of the Melbourne City Council put this to the vote and it was narrowly decided not to demolish the building.

 The wing of the building which once housed Melbourne Aquarium burnt down in 1953.
 It was a venue for the 1956 Summer Olympics, hosting the basketball, weightlifting, wrestling, and the fencing part of the modern pentathlon competitions.
 During the 1940s and 1950s, the building remained a venue for regular weekly dances.
 Over some decades of this period it also held boat shows, car shows and other regular home and building industry shows.
 It was also used during the 1950s, 1960s and 1970s for State High School Matriculation and for the Victorian Certificate of Education examinations, among its various other purposes.
 The western annexe was demolished in the 1970s.
 The last remaining original annex, the grand ballroom, was demolished amid controversy in 1979.
-It was replaced with a new building on the same footprint providing more exhibition space, clad in mirror glass, in 1980.
-On 1 October 1980 during a visit to Victoria, Princess Alexandra unveiled a plaque which commemorated both the opening of the new mirror-glass "Centennial Hall", and the centenary of the building.
-She also unveiled a second plaque commemorating the bestowal of the title "Royal" on the building by Her Majesty the Queen.